What is Property Equity Transfer?

 - Re-mortgage your property and borrow sufficient funds to discharge the existing mortgage and any surplus required for the “buy out”.

-- When changing a property from a sole name into joint or multiple names or simply adding more names to the deeds of a property this is the process a conveyancer may follow
+- When changing a property from a sole name into joint or multiple names or simply adding more names to the deeds of a property this is the process a conveyancer or property lawyer UK may follow:

 - Review the title deeds or a copy of the property deeds from the Land Registry to prepare for an equity transfer

 - Notify any additional parties like mortgage lenders or secured lenders, banks or building societies.
 Any third party like this must give their written consent to the deed transfer

 - Register the deed transfer at the Land Registry.
 A Land Registry fee is payable